-- no set rule for network selection. - Needs experts in training the network and in-depth understanding of medical problem in hand. - training is quite time consuming and tests the patience.
+(1) No set rule for network selection.

+(2) Need experts in training the network and in-depth understanding of medical problem in hand.

+(3) Training is quite time consuming and test the patience.

 A neural network is a system of programs and data structure that approximate the operation of human brain .
 A neural network usually involves a large number of processors operating in parallel.